Jeongbinheo/2019-S-SmartContract-Coding-in-Utrecht-Univ/README.md

 > ## UML of Car Onwership

 The Picture shown below is UML of our business Model.

 There are 7 nodes(Buyer, Government, Dealer, Seller, Insurancer, Maintenance, Recycle).

 Each node can access Car(Object) specific function.

+And Our team made the each Object and its function based on this diagram.

 ![structure](https://blogfiles.pstatic.net/MjAxOTEyMDZfMjkx/MDAxNTc1NTk5NTgzNTY0.igm6SFH5wVTSR0nFDmUPgrCcm9Ni3XQBISda_wx3sBog.0-pBV9ks0ULVIqkSW6RF8zlmQorQz2f39JweGm15Vo0g.JPEG.hdh988/UML.jpg?type=w2)

-Our team made the each Object and its function based on this diagram.

 >## SwimLane Image of Car Onwership